Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/09/westrums-cultures-vital-misunderstood.md

 navMenu: false
 bannerImage:
   src: /img/topic/office/desk-cat.png
-  alt: A fluffy long-haired grey and white cat is owning the oak desk.
+  alt: Photo by Steve Fenton.
+A fluffy long-haired grey and white cat is owning the oak desk.
 Behind them is a set up including a Microsoft Surface book and ergonomic keyboard.
 authors:
   - steve-fenton
 categories: